-The literary search process was carried out from January to March 2024 and was developed based on Web of Science, Scopus, PubMed, Lilacs, Ebsco, Scielo, and Google Scholar, covering scientific articles from various eras to the present.
-The descriptors (MeSH Terms) were used "Enteral nutrition therapy.
+The literature search process was carried out from August to September 2024 and developed based on Web of Science, Scopus, PubMed, Lilacs, Ebsco, Scielo, and Google Scholar, covering scientific articles from various periods to the present day.
+The following descriptors (DeCS /MeSH Terms) were used Enteral nutrition therapy.
 Parenteral nutrition therapy.
 Obesity.
-MicroRNAs", and using the Boolean "and" between the MeSH terms and "or" between historical discoveries.
+MicroRNAs, and using the Boolean "and" between the MeSH terms and "or" between the historical discoveries.